-If there’s something missing that should be here, speak up!
+If there’s something famous people missing that should be here, speak up!

 Both my grandmothers were exceptional women.
 One was a Navy nurse who became a pioneering Lamaze instructor early in that movement, and the other was a lifelong educator who worked variously as a teacher, counselor, and school administrator.
 Both were raised in the Deep South in the 1930s and ’40s, and both pushed against the limitations forced on black women at the time.
 I grew up knowing that they had high standards for me, and that they wanted me to live up to their hard-working ideals.
 Circumstances outside all our control made sure that we didn’t spend as much time together as we all would have hoped.